Coventry: Medieval

 Around c.
-AD 700 a Saxon Nunnery was founded here by St Osburga, which was later left in ruins by King Canute's invading Danish army in 1016.
+AD 700 a Saxon nunnery was founded here by St Osburga, which was later left in ruins by King Canute's invading Danish army in 1016.
 Leofric, Earl of Mercia and his wife Lady Godiva built on the remains of the nunnery and founded a Benedictine monastery in 1043 dedicated to St Mary.
 It was during this time that the legend of Lady Godiva riding naked on horseback through the streets of Coventry, to protest against unjust taxes levied on the citizens of Coventry by her husband, was alleged to have occurred.
 Although this story is regarded as a myth by modern historians, it has become an enduring part of Coventry's identity.

 A market was established at the abbey gates and the settlement expanded.
 At the time of the Norman Conquest in 1066, Coventry was probably a modest sized town of around 1,200 inhabitants, and its own minster church.

 Coventry Castle was a motte and bailey castle in the city.
 It was built in the early 12th century by Ranulf de Gernon, 4th Earl of Chester.
-Its first known use was during The Anarchy when Robert Marmion, a supporter of King Stephen, expelled the monks from the adjacent priory of Saint Mary in 1144, and converted it into a fortress from which he waged a battle against the Earl.
+Its first known use was during The Anarchy when Robert Marmion, a supporter of King Stephen, expelled the monks from the adjacent priory of Saint Mary in 1144, and converted it into a fortress from which he waged a battle against the castle which was held by the Earl.
 Marmion perished in the battle.
 It was demolished in the late 12th century.
 St Mary's Guildhall was built on part of the site.
 It is assumed the name "Broadgate" comes from the area around the castle gates.

+The Bishops of Lichfield were often referred to as the Bishops of Coventry and Lichfield, or Lichfield and Coventry (from 1102 to 1541), and in the medieval period Coventry was a major centre of pilgrimage of religion.
+The Benedictines, Carthusians, Carmelites and Franciscans all had religious houses in the city of Coventry.
+The Carthusian Priory of St Anne was built between 1381 and 1410 with royal patronage from King Richard II and his queen Anne of Bohemia Coventry has some surviving religious artworks from this time, such as the doom painting at Holy Trinity Church which features Christ in judgement, figures of the resurrected, and contrasting images of Heaven and Hell.